mna/agora/doc/wiki/assembly.md

 ## Repeat

-Multiple `[f]` sections can then follow, each with its own K and I section.
+Multiple `[f]` sections can then follow, each with its own K, L and I sections.
 When an instruction refers to a function (for example `PUSH F 3`), the index value is the index of the function in the assembly code, starting at 0.

 The same goes for instructions that refer to a constant or symbol (for example, `PUSH K 2` or `POP V 3` - push value of constant at index 2; pop into variable identified by the constant at index 3).
 The index is the position of the constant or symbol in the K section of the assembly code.